mkSol/CTEC227-Project/README.md

 Specifications to go here.

-The team is Mark, Patrick & Earle
+The team is Marc, Patrick, & Earle

 Bruce our professor has assigned us the task of creating an "IT Help Desk" application for a mythical �Greenwell Bank Corporation�.